sdkgen/sdkgen/playground/README.md

 # How to use

-just open a web browser on https://yourApiEndpoint.com/playground
+Just open a web browser on https://yourApiEndpoint.com/playground

 # Features